Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "I'd appreciate it, yeah.
 For now."

 "Understood."
 She got out of the water herself while Nia ducked back in.
-"You got it."
+But Mythra reasserted, "You got it."

 "_Thanks._"